RheaMimiCarillo/reading-notes/401/class-33.md

 **1. What is Role Based Access Control (RBAC)?**

+RBAC is when an organization has roles and each role has certain permissions assigned to them.
+Members of the organization can access to different bits of a network appropriate to their assigned roles.

 **2. Share some an example of RBAC including all possible CRUD operations and correlating roles.**

+- Admin: GET, POST, PUT, DELETE
+- Editor: GET, PUT
+- Author: GET, POST
+- User: GET

 **3. What are the Benefits of RBAC?**

+1. Reduce the time spent on administrative tasks
+2. Easier time complying to government regulations

  ***Compare and Contrast  the following two Libraries and the following questions.
 Yes, they are similarly named.***